fliphess/miicam/.github/ISSUE_TEMPLATE/i-just-need-some-help-setting-up-my-camera.md

 name: I just need some help setting up my camera
 about: Fill this form if you need some help to get the hack working
 title: ''
-labels: Question, New Created Issue
+labels: New Created Issue, Question
 assignees: ''

 ---